Dev-Aman-Rawat/Dev-Aman-Rawat/README.md

 # 🤔 About Me:
  <div>
-   <p> Hi there👋 </p> <p> I'm Dipanshu Rawat, a self-taught Full-Stack Developer with over 2 years of experience.
+   <p> Hi there👋 </p> <p> I'm Dipanshu Rawat, a Full-Stack Developer with over 2 years of experience.
 My coding journey began with FreeCodeCamp, where I mastered frontend development and earned multiple certifications to enhance my skill set.
 I specialize in building intuitive user experiences with React.js, Next.js, and modern technologies, while also working on backend solutions with Node.js, appwrite, Express, and MongoDB.
 I love creating impactful projects, contributing to the open-source community, and exploring cutting-edge tech trends.
 When I’m not coding, you’ll likely find me diving into new frameworks, engaging with tech communities on Twitter and LinkedIn, or enjoying a cup of tea ☕. </p>
  </div>